sascha-eisenmann/gatsby-plugin-pdf/README.md

   - `content` <[string]> Raw CSS content to be injected into frame.
 - `filePrefix` <[string]> Optional prefix for exported PDF file.
 - `outputPath` <[string]> Optional path where to store generated PDFs.
 Relative to current project dir.
 Defaults to `/public/exports`.
+- `paths` <[boolean]> When true all paths will be treated as regular expressions.
-- `paths` <[Array]<[string]>> Array of page paths to convert to PDF.
+- `useRegexPaths` <[Array]<[string]>> Array of page paths to convert to PDF.
 Path have to start with a leading /.
 You can pass nested paths like '/path/subpath'.
 For the root path use just single '/'.
 Either `allPages` or `paths` property must be specified.
 - `pdfOptions` <[Object]> Optional configuration.
 See pdf puppeteer options: https://github.com/puppeteer/puppeteer/blob/v5.5.0/docs/api.md#pagepdfoptions.

 ## Contribution